lynnlangit/gcp-essentials/6_AI-ML/2_gemini_LLM/README.md

 The following Jupyter Notebook is an example of how to use Google Gemini LLM for text generation.
 It uses the Pro version of Gemini, and shows how to call the API using Python.
 It also shows how to use the API to generate text from a prompt.
 The notebook can be run in Google Colab, or on a local machine with Python 3 installed.
 The notebook can be found here: [Google Gemini LLM Example Notebook](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/gemini/getting-started/intro_gemini_python.ipynb)

 ### More Examples from Google (Notebooks and Applications)
-- :tv: Video "How to build Multimodal Retrieval-Augmented Generation (RAG) with Gemini" --> [link](https://www.youtube.com/watch?v=LF7I6raAIL4) and [link to notebook](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/gemini/use-cases/retrieval-augmented-generation/rag_qna_langchain_bigquery_vector_search.ipynb)
+- :tv: Video "How to build Multimodal Retrieval-Augmented Generation (RAG) with Gemini" --> [link](https://www.youtube.com/watch?v=LF7I6raAIL4)
 - :books: Vertex AI GenAI example notebooks explained and linked --> [link](https://cloud.google.com/vertex-ai/docs/generative-ai/tutorials)
 - :octocat: Example notebooks on GitHub --> [link](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gemini)
 - 📓 Jumpstart Document Summary Application --> [link](https://cloud.google.com/architecture/ai-ml/generative-ai-document-summarization)